-Last week, the Kitchener-Waterloo tech community was excited to welcome the NetFlix HR Guru Patty McCord.
+Last week, the Kitchener-Waterloo tech community was excited to welcome the Netflix HR Guru Patty McCord.
 As keynote speaker at Communitech's Tech Leadership Conference

 , Patty's talk was crammed with authenticity, humour and incredibly valuable lessons.
 Among many gems, her thoughts on retention really hit home.

 While most tech companies point to employee retention as a measure of successful HR and leadership, Patty dismissed this notion entirely.
-She sought to make NetFlix a great company to be from.
+She sought to make Netflix a great company to be from.

 "Most tech companies have a four-year vesting schedule and try to use options as ‘golden handcuffs; to aid retention, but we never thought that made sense.
 If you see a better opportunity elsewhere, you should be allowed to take what you’ve earned and leave.
 If you no longer want to work with us, we don’t want to hold you hostage."

-Tech companies evolve, and as they grow they hire people who believe in the mission
+Tech companies evolve, and as they grow they hire people who believe in the mission,

-, and who are great at the things that need to be done
+and who are great at the things that need to be done

 .
 At the same time, talented people move into roles where they get to accomplish important things.
 The move to where they are valued and where they get to use their strengths.
-As long as these 2 objectives are being met, everything is great - but as soon as a company can't utilize your best talents, it's time to move on!
+As long as these objectives are being met, everything is great - but as soon as a company can't utilize your best talents, it's time to move on!

-I believe the answer is in conversations that are transparent, honest and safe.
+The answer is in conversations that are transparent, honest and safe.

 Imagine if your managers and teammates could talk openly about their career ambitions and their strengths, and the needs of the business.
 If each employee knew that their best talents were needed and valued, and that their career goals would be fulfilled - of course they'd stay.
 And the employer would have the ability to tap into their employees strengths to help grow the business.